Updated 2 months ago

 Find out what solar panels cost in your area

-During the early part of 2023, SolarReviews conducted a survey of companies in the U.S. solar industry.
-We heard from nearly 450 companies that comprised various industry sectors, from residential solar installers to equipment manufacturers and utility-scale developers.
-Their responses provided a snapshot of the industry’s experiences in 2022 and a good idea of the opportunities and challenges companies face in the new year.
+In 2024, SolarReviews conducted our second annual survey of companies in the U.S. solar industry.
+We heard from hundreds of companies that comprise various industry sectors, from residential solar installers to equipment manufacturers and utility-scale developers.
+Their responses provided a snapshot of the industry’s experiences over the past year, and a good idea of the opportunities and challenges companies face in the near future.

-We produced a full report of the results of the Solar Industry Survey, which provides a complete picture of the data we collected.
-We also pulled out some of the most interesting statistics our experts uncovered.
+We produced a full report on the Solar Industry Survey results, which provides a complete picture of the data we collected.
+We also extracted some of the most interesting solar energy statistics our experts uncovered.

 The data we gathered in the Solar Industry Survey paint a clear picture of the industry’s top products, major challenges, and plans for the future.
-Here are some of our favorite data points from the Survey:
+Here are some of the most important data points from the Survey:

-The responses to these questions provided a clear picture of the top brands in the industry in 2022.
+We asked solar installers to name the brands of solar panels, solar inverters, and home batteries they used during 2023.
+The responses to these questions provided a clear picture of the most popular brands in the industry:

 Place